 The BACP (British Association for Counselling and Psychotherapy) defines counselling and psychotherapy as follows: ‘Counselling and psychotherapy are umbrella terms that cover a range of talking therapies.
 They are delivered by trained practitioners who work with people over a short or long term to help them bring about effective change or enhance their wellbeing.’ (more information can be found here)

-To elaborate, counselling is a talking therapy that allows clients to explore themselves and any personal issues they may have in a safe and confidential space with a trained professional.
+To elaborate, counselling and psychotherapy are talking therapies that allow clients to explore themselves and any personal issues they may have in a safe and confidential space with a trained professional.
 The boundaries of the relationship differ from those an individual will have with friends and family.
-Client and counsellor work collaboratively through issues with a view to improving the client’s quality of life and peace of mind.
+Client and therapist work collaboratively through issues with a view to improving the client’s quality of life and peace of mind.

 How do I work?

 As a member of the BACP, I am bound by the ethical framework which outlines the responsibilities and values a therapist holds.

 I work integratively, meaning that I utilize parts of different therapeutic methods that I feel best fit the needs of each client.
 On the whole, I will use mainly Psychodynamic theory, with elements of Person Centred, Gestalt and CBT.